UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 Problems pioneered by Piaget in which physical transformation of an object or set of objects changes a perceptually salient dimension but not the quantity that is being asked about.
 ### Continuous development
 Ways in which development occurs in a gradual incremental manner, rather than through sudden jumps.
+### Crystallized intelligence
+Type of intellectual ability that relies on the application of knowledge, experience, and learned information.
 ### Depth perception
 The ability to actively perceive the distance from oneself of objects in the environment.
+### Fluid intelligence
+Type of intelligence that relies on the ability to use information processing resources to reason logically and solve novel problems.
 ### Formal operations stage
 Piagetian stage starting at age 12 years and continuing for the rest of life, in which adolescents may gain the reasoning powers of educated adults.
 ### Information processing theories
 Theories that focus on describing the cognitive processes that underlie thinking at any one age and cognitive growth over time.
+### Inhibitory functioning
+Ability to focus on a subset of information while suppressing attention to less relevant information.
 ### Nature
 The genes that children bring with them to life and that influence all aspects of their development.
 ### Nurture